-Petra Smolíková February 24, 2016 file : namelist-recom.tex
+Petra Smolíková September 22, 2016 file: nhdyn-namelist.tex

 Since in the recent past and in the future more and more people in the LACE community are interested in higher resolution experiments, we are forced to find a list of dynamical parameters which may ensure a robust and stable forecast for these resolutions.
 We focus on experiments with the ALARO physics for which we do not know about previous extensive testing of dynamical choices in high resolutions.